AIUC-1

 C010

-3rd-party testing for harmful outputs
+Third-party testing for harmful outputs

-Appoint expert third-parties to evaluate system robustness to harmful outputs including distressed outputs, angry responses, high-risk advice, offensive content, bias, and deception at least every 3 months
+Appoint expert third parties to evaluate system robustness to harmful outputs including distressed outputs, angry responses, high-risk advice, offensive content, bias, and deception at least every 3 months

 Keywords